Sigma Chi: Publications

-The Norman Shield

-The Norman Shield is the reference manual of the Fraternity.
-It was authorized by the 24th Grand Consul Herbert C. Arms at the 1924 Grand Chapter.
+The Norman Shield is the reference manual of the fraternity.
+It was authorized by the 24th grand consul Herbert C. Arms at the 1924 grand chapter.
 It was first compiled in 1929 by Arthur Vos, Jr. and based on the booklet he prepared for the Beta Mu chapter at the University of Colorado at Boulder which Vos indicated was based on the material contained in the 1922 Manual and Directory.
-It contained biographies of the founders, significant alumni, a history of the Fraternity, the Constitution and Statutes, and other writings relevant to the fraternity.
+It contained biographies of the founders, significant alumni, a history of the fraternity, the constitution and statutes, and other writings relevant to the fraternity.

 Chapters

 As of 2023, the fraternity has sixteen associate chapters or colonies.

 Notable members

+Sigma Chi has initiated more than 350,000 members.
 Sigma Chi has alumni who are notable in many different industries and fields.
-In athletics Sigma Chi has 5 MLB all-stars, 6 World Series champions, 7 NFL All-Pro players, 6 Super Bowl champions, 2 NCAA Basketball champions, and 3 Olympic medal holders.
+In athletics Sigma Chi has five MLB all-stars, six World Series champions, seven NFL All-Pro players, six Super Bowl champions, two NCAA Basketball champions, and three Olympic medal holders.
 Some of these notable Sigs include Mike Holmgren, Mike Ditka, Bob Griese, Drew Brees, Sean Payton, Joe Gordon, Jay Wright, and Eric Fonoimoana.
-In politics Sigma Chi has had 24 U.S. Representatives, 11 U.S. Senators, 8 United States Governors, 5 Lieutenant governors, and 1 United States President through the honorary membership of Grover Cleveland to the University of Michigan chapter.
-Among Sigma Chi's notable actors include 9 Emmy Award winners, 5 Screen Actors Guild Award winners, 4 Golden Globe Award winners, and 3 Academy Award winners.
+In politics Sigma Chi has had 24 U.S. Representatives, eleven U.S. Senators, eight United States Governors, five Lieutenant governors, and one United States President, through the honorary membership of Grover Cleveland to the University of Michigan chapter.
+Among Sigma Chi's notable actors include nine Emmy Award winners, five Screen Actors Guild Award winners, four Golden Globe Award winners, and three Academy Award winners.
 These notable alumni include Brad Pitt, John Wayne, Tom Selleck, Brian Dennehy, Woody Harrelson, David Letterman, and Ty Burrell.